netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 to control the history depth.
 Such control depends on the local server capabilities.
 Refer to {{sec-histo-size}} for more considerations about history size.

-Some server implementors may decide to use a monotonically increasing integer as the txid value or a timestamp.
+Some server implementors may decide to use a strictly increasing integer as the txid value or a timestamp.
 Doing so obviously makes it very easy for the server to determine the sequence of historical transaction ids.

 Some server implementors may decide to use a completely different txid value sequence, to the point that the sequence may appear completely random to outside observers.
-Clients MUST NOT assume or infer any semantic from txids.
-For example, clients must not assume that servers use a txid value scheme that reveals information about the temporal sequence of txid values.

 ## Subsequent Configuration Retrieval